What is violence, abuse and neglect?

 Please note that the resources highlighted above are for general guidance only.
 Services need to adhere to NSW Health policy on the use of online secure platforms for telehealth health services and services introducing telehealth responses and should consult with the relevant District/Network Telehealth contacts and discuss the specific VAN related risks.
 For further details refer to ACI - Telehealth.

-For further detail about the risks related to using telehealth for clients, please also refer to What are the risks of using telehealth modalities for clients who are experiencing violence, abuse and neglect in the context of COVID-19?
+For further detail about the risks related to using telehealth for clients, please also refer to NSW Health’s VAN and telehealth guidance and What are the risks of using telehealth modalities for clients who are experiencing violence, abuse and neglect in the context of COVID-19?

 Should Domestic Violence Routine Screening be conducted by teleheath in the context of COVID-19?